Clapstream/embeddable-chat/README.md

 ## Usage

-Import the chat widget setup function and
+Import the setup function and (optionally) the setRoom function:

 ```JavaScript
 import { FKChat, setRoom } from '@festkit/embeddable-chat'
 ```
-You need to provide a container into which the chat widget can be rendered.

 The widget is transparent and doesn't set its own background color.
-You will need to set a background color or gradient on the container element if required.
+If you're overlaying the widget over some content, you will need to set a background color or gradient on its container element.

-To set up the chat widget:
+To set up the widget:

 ```JavaScript
 FKChat('#chatBox', {